-The recipient's case record must consist of the active recipient record and the agency's storage files or folders.
+The recipient record must consist of the active record and the agency's storage files or folders.
 The active record must contain, at a minimum, the following information:

 - Identifying information on the recipient that is recorded on a standardized form to include the following:

-- Name.
+- Name;

-- Home address,
+- Home address;

-- Home telephone number,
+- Home telephone number;

-- Date of birth,
+- Date of birth:

-- Sex.
+- Sex:

-- List of current medications,
+- List of current medications;

-- Primary and secondary disability,
+- Primary and secondary disability;

-- Name and phone number of preferred hospital,
+- Name and phone number of preferred hospital;

-- Closest living relative,
+- Closest living relative;

-- Marital status.
+- Marital status:

-- Name and address of current employment, school, or day program, as appropriate,
+- Name and address of current employment, school, or day program, as appropriate;

-- Date of initial contact,
+- Date of initial contact;

-- Court and/or legal status, including relevant legal documents, if applicable,
+- Court and/or legal status, including relevant legal documents, if applicable;

-- Names, addresses, and phone numbers of other recipients or providers involved with the recipient's Plan of Care (POC) including the recipient's primary or attending physician,
+- Names, addresses, and phone numbers of other recipients or providers involved with the recipient's plan of care (POC) including the recipient's primary or attending physician;

-- Date this information was gathered, and
+- Date this information was gathered; and

-- Signature of the staff member gathering the information.
+- Signature of the staff member gathering the information:

-- Documentation of the need for ongoing services,
+- Documentation of the need for ongoing services;

-- Medicaid eligibility information,
+- Medicaid eligibility information;

-- A copy of assurances of freedom of choice of providers, recipient rights and responsibilities, confidentiality, and grievance procedures, etc. signed by the recipient,
+- A copy of assurances of freedom of choice of providers, recipient rights and responsibilities, confidentiality, and grievance procedures, etc. signed by the recipient;

+- Approved POC, including any revisions;

+- Complete Individualized Service Plan (ISP);